Goals are not actually steps in a funnel…

 I Hope I didn’t lose you along the way.

 It might seem trivial to some of you, but I think it’s important to understand this and ensure you are reading your Funnel and Goal Reports correctly.
 I have been using Google Analytics for a few years now, but never took the time to stop and think about the numbers presented.
 I just accepted them.
-Even though from day one I knew that Google Analytics looks at visits and not visitors, I never stopped to think about the consequences of this principal and its effect on my funnels and goals.
+Even though from day one I knew that Google Analytics looks at visits and not visitors, I never stopped to think about the consequences of this principle and its effect on my funnels and goals.

-In my next post I will show you a different approach to this problem that might help you achieve a correct funnel using Google Analytics.
+In my next post, I will show you a different approach to this problem that might help you achieve a correct funnel using Google Analytics.